If you’re planning a wedding for 2019 or 2020 now is the time to start the process of finding your wedding photographer.

 You may be surprised to hear that the majority of wedding photographers are booked approximately a year in advance of the wedding date.
-In fact there are many couples starting to book their wedding photographer for 2019.
+In fact there are some couples starting to book their wedding photographer for 2021.

 Choosing your wedding photographer can be a daunting task not to mention time consuming.
 There are many potential pitfalls for unsuspecting couples to fall into if they don’t do their research properly.
 In an effort to help you avoid this here are some tips for you: